-The SSAT is the required admission test at many of the best independent schools in the world.
-This test is one important step on the path to an independent school education.
-Your SSAT score is one part of your complete application to an independent school; and while it is important, it is not the only criteria for admission.
+The SSAT is the required admission test for many of the best independent schools in the world.
+This test is one important step on your path to an independent school education.
+Your SSAT score is just one part of your complete application to an independent school, and while it is important, it is not the only criteria for admission.

 The SSAT is a Norm-Referenced Test

-It is important to remember that the SSAT norm group is a highly-competitive group.
-You are being compared to all the other students (same grade/gender) who are taking this test for admission into independent schools— some of which can be the most selective schools in the country.
-Most important to remember is that the SSAT is just one piece of information considered by schools when making admission decisions and, for the vast majority of schools, students with a wide range of SSAT scores are admitted.
+It is important to remember that the SSAT norm group is a highly competitive group.
+You are being compared to all the other students (in the same grade & of the same gender) who are taking this test for admission into some of the most selective independent schools in the country.
+Most important to remember is that the SSAT is just one piece of information considered by schools when making admission decisions, and for the vast majority of schools, students with a wide range of SSAT scores are admitted.

 The SSAT is a Standardized Test

-Although each year several different SSAT forms are administered, the SSAT is administered and scored in a consistent or standard manner.
-The reported scores or scale scores are comparable and can be used interchangeably, regardless of which test form students take.
-A scale score of 500 on the June 2013 Middle Level verbal section, for example, has the same meaning as the scale score of 500 from the December 2012 Middle Level verbal section, although the forms are different.
-The score interchangeability is achieved through a statistical procedure, referred to as score equating.
+Although several different SSAT forms are utilized each year, the SSAT is administered and scored in a consistent (or standard) manner.
+The scaled scores are comparable and can be used interchangeably, regardless of which test form students take.
+A scaled score of 500 on the June 2015 Upper Level verbal section, for example, has the same meaning as a scaled score of 500 from the December 2014 Upper Level verbal section, even though the forms are different.
+This score interchangeability is achieved through a statistical procedure referred to as score equating.
 Score equating is used to adjust for minor form difficulty differences, so that the resulting scores can be compared directly.